Cplantijn/gunther-drone/README.md

 *Instructions*

-* clone this repo to a directory
+* clone this repo to a directory and `cd GuntherDrone`
 * run `npm install`
 * run `gulp`

+*Bugs* this is the first run, so expect a few bugs

+* Flips of any kind causes errors with the express router.
+I'll try and get a fix in, or you're welcome to pull request